 Alison Croggon is one of Australia’s most prominent and respected performance arts critics.
 She was named the 2009 Geraldine Pascall Critic of the Year and the Guardian cited her as a “must-read” critic, along with luminaries such as Pauline Kael, Susan Sontag and James Wood.

-In 2018 she co-founded the performance criticism website Witness Performance with Robert Reid.
-Her books of collected essays, Remembered Presences, was published in 2018, and an essay on performance criticism, Criticism, Performance and the Need for Conversation, was published as a Platform Paper in 2019.
+Her books of collected essays, Remembered Presences, was published in 2018 by Currency Press, and an essay on performance criticism, Criticism, Performance and the Need for Conversation, was published as a Platform Paper in 2019.